TimoStahl/kanboard_plugin_coverimage/README.md

 This plugin adds a coverimage function to tasks on the board, and allows you to set a project image to use as a logo for projects.

+This software is in maintenance mode.
+It doesn't mean it's abandoned, but there is no significant feature development.
+Pull-requests are still accepted as long as the guidelines are followed.

 ## Image for tasks

 ![cover_screenshot](https://cloud.githubusercontent.com/assets/1961634/23507319/c7e38892-ff4c-11e6-90c5-453f9bda4a0f.png)